softwaremill/bootzooka/README.md

 ### Fat jar

-To build an executable jar, simply run `bootzooka-dist/assembly` (that is, the `assembly` task in the `bootzooka-dist` subproject).
+To build an executable jar, simply run `dist/assembly` (that is, the `assembly` task in the `dist` subproject).
 This will create a fat-jar with all the code, processed javascript, css and html.
 You can run the jar simply by running java:

-    java -jar bootzooka-dist/target/scala-2.11/bootzooka-dist-assembly-0.0.1-SNAPSHOT.jar
+    java -jar bootzooka-dist/target/scala-2.11/bootzooka.jar

 ### Deployable .war